Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/shrike.md

 aware that the Shrike will have the least amount of range in direct mode and should be fired very near to the target.
 A dive angle of 20 degree or more is recommended.

+### Steering Profiles

+The weapon itself can be configured for two different steering profiles called _Loft_ and _Direct_ (not to be confused with the attack profiles available to employ them).

+These control when the missiles control surfaces can be actuated after launch.

+#### Loft Steering

+When firing the missile, control surfaces are locked until the missile descended below the initial launch altitude.

+This prevents unnecessary loss of energy due to the bang-bang control surfaces of the weapon.

+> 💡 Loft steering can often be utilized to engage short-range SAM systems
+> outside of their engagement range.

+#### Direct Steering

+Control surfaces can be actuated almost immediately after launching, allowing the missile to maneuver towards the target emitter right after launch.

+This gives the weapon a shorter reaction time towards threats.

 ### Seeker Heads

 The AGM-45 has 10 seeker heads, which each target a specific emitter radio frequency, to select